Bose Smart Soundbar 700 with Speakers + Bass Module Soundbar Review

 No

-This soundbar has a good surrounds performance.
+This soundbar has a decent surrounds performance.
 Thanks to its dedicated Bose Surround Speakers 700, surround objects like voices and footsteps are clearly and accurately represented, helping to immerse you in your favorite movies.

 Height (Atmos)